Stephen Breyer: Legal career

 After law school, Breyer served as a law clerk to U.S. Supreme Court justice Arthur Goldberg from 1964 to 1965.
-He served briefly as a fact-checker for the Warren Commission, then spent two years in the U.S. Department of Justice's Antitrust Division as a special assistant to its Assistant Attorney General.
+During his clerkship, Breyer wrote the first draft of Goldberg's concurrence in Griswold v.
+Connecticut (1965), which argued that the right to privacy could be derived from the Ninth Amendment.
+Breyer served briefly as a fact-checker for the Warren Commission, followed by two years in the U.S. Department of Justice's Antitrust Division as a special assistant to its assistant attorney general.

 In 1967, Breyer returned to Harvard Law School as an assistant professor.
-He taught at Harvard Law until 1980, and held a joint appointment at Harvard Kennedy School from 1977 to 1980.
+He taught at Harvard Law until 1980, and he held a joint appointment at Harvard Kennedy School from 1977 to 1980.
 At Harvard, Breyer was known as a leading expert on administrative law.
 While there, he wrote two highly influential books on deregulation: Breaking the Vicious Circle: Toward Effective Risk Regulation and Regulation and Its Reform.
-In 1970, Breyer wrote "The Uneasy Case for Copyright", one of the most widely cited skeptical examinations of copyright.
-Breyer was a visiting professor at the College of Law in Sydney, Australia, the University of Rome, and the Tulane University Law School.
+In 1970, economist Ben Kaplan spurred Breyer to write "The Uneasy Case for Copyright", one of the most widely cited skeptical examinations of copyright.
+In 1979, Breyer co-wrote Administrative Law and Regulatory Policy with Richard Stewart.
+Breyer was a visiting professor at the College of Law in Sydney, Australia; the University of Rome; and Tulane University Law School.

 While teaching at Harvard, Breyer took several leaves of absence to serve in the U.S. government.
 He served as an assistant special prosecutor on the Watergate Special Prosecution Force in 1973.
 Breyer was a special counsel to the U.S. Senate Committee on the Judiciary from 1974 to 1975 and served as chief counsel of the committee from 1979 to 1980.
 He worked closely with the chairman of the committee, Senator Edward M. Kennedy, to pass the Airline Deregulation Act that closed the Civil Aeronautics Board.